-I’ve been in several situations where the firm has been adamant that something being done was in the best interests of the consumer.
+I’ve been in several situations where an insurer was adamant that something being done was in the best interests of the consumer.
 What became self-evident however was that those best interests were the ones the firm wanted the consumer to have.

 I would therefore recommend to BE people that the following goes at the top of their ethics checklist: ‘find out what the customer sees as most in their best interests’.
 And next to top would then be to evidence how the behavioural change would support that.
 Insurers need to understand that they cannot just assume what the insurance buying public want.

 The challenge here then is for BE people to build closer and more active relationships with the civil society groups who represent consumers.
 Their insights can be revealing, sometimes startling.